Income Tax - Installation of Electric Vehicle Chargers (Tax Credit)

 Single person

-The tax credit is limited to a charging system for the same housing.
+The tax credit is limited to 1 charging system for the same housing.

 You must be domiciled for tax purposes in France.

-You can take advantage of the tax credit if you are proprietor or tenant or free occupant.
+You can take advantage of the tax credit if you are proprietor or tenant, or occupying free of charge.

 The tax credit is limited to 2 charging systems for the same housing.